wilsonmar/wilsonmar.github.io/_posts/2022-01-30-aws-auto-remediations.md

    * <a target="_blank" href="https://aws.amazon.com/config">AWS Config</a> SaaS using Lambda to invoke an OPA engine processing <strong>custom</strong> static rules written in <a href="#RegoLang">Rego</a>
    <br /><br />

-The first group (TFSec and Atlantis) can be performed on a Mac/Windows laptop.
-The rest are performed by a service.

 <a name="Policies"></a>